stephenbeese/FizzyBeese/DEPLOYMENT.md

     AWS_ACCESS_KEY_ID = os.environ.get('AWS_ACCESS_KEY_ID')
     AWS_SECRET_ACCESS_KEY = os.environ.get('AWS_SECRET_ACCESS_KEY')
 ```
-5. With that addeed, you will need to go to heroku and add your AWS keys to the config variables under settings in your relevant app.
+5. With that added, you will need to go to Heroku and add your AWS keys to the config variables under settings in your relevant app.
 6. Add your AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY as config variables.
 Their values can be found in the .csv file you downloaded earlier.
 You will also need to add the USE_AWS key which we will set to True.
-7. While were here we can remove the DISABLE_COLLECTSTATIC variable.
+7. While we're here we can remove the DISABLE_COLLECTSTATIC variable.
 As Django should now collectstatic files and automatically upload them to S3.
 8. Back in your settings.py file we need to tell Django where our static files will be coming from in production.
 Which we can do with the following line (In the if statement in step 4.):
 ```
   AWS_S3_CUSTOM_DOMAIN = f'{AWS_STORAGE_BUCKET_NAME}.s3.amazonaws.com'
 ```
 9. We now need to tell Django that in production we want to use S3 to store our static files whenever someone runs collectstatic and that we want any uploaded product images to go there also.
 To do this follow these steps:
-- create a new file in the root directory named ```custom_storages.py```
+- Create a new file in the root directory named ```custom_storages.py```
 - In this file at the top import django settings and s3boto3 storage class from django storages.
 ```
   from django.conf import settings